Emiraell/world-cup/README.md

 # world-cup
 A Trial On World Cup
 I wish messi could win it
-Further cement his place as the GOAT
+Further cement his place as the GOAT of football